josdejong/lossless-json/README.md

 let json = LosslessJSON.parse('[1,2,3]', convertLosslessNumber);
 console.log(json);  // [1, 2, 3] (regular numbers)

-// will throw an error when some of the values are too large to represent correctly try {
+// will throw an error when some of the values are too large to represent correctly as number try {
   let json = LosslessJSON.parse('[1,2e+500,3]', convertLosslessNumber);
 }